cesarruano/easylic/README.md

 # easylic
-A simple way of licensing your C/C++ applications offline, using signed activation files.
+An intuitive approach to licensing your C/C++ applications offline using signed activation files.

-## Main features
+## Main Features
-Define the set of requirements for your license
+With easylic, you can define a customized set of licensing requirements.
+Choose from the following optional features to suit your needs:
-- Tied to machine UUID
+- Bind to a specific machine UUID (optional)
-- Expiration time
+- Set an expiration time for the license (optional)
-- Tied to a provided license id file
+- Associate with a provided license ID file (optional)

-Generate the activation files.
-They will be cryptographically signed and information regarding the license will not be visible.
+Generate activation files which are cryptographically signed.
+The details related to the license will remain concealed.

-Verify given activation files.
-Decrypt and verify their signature from your deployed application.
+Verify the provided activation files.
+Decrypt them and authenticate their signature from within your deployed application.

 ## Usage
-Typically you would compile an activator application, to sign the data and put it all in an AES encrypted file.
-And you would then compile your application using the verification api.
-In the example under /test, both actions are done, an activation file is created and then validated.
-It is important to use the define EASYLIC_PRIVATE when compiling the activator, otherwise, all private key handling is removed from the compilation.
+You would typically compile an activator application to sign the data and encapsulate it in an AES encrypted file.
+Subsequently, compile your primary application using the verification API.
+In the example found under `/test`, both these operations are performed: an activation file is created and then verified.
+Ensure you use the `EASYLIC_PRIVATE` define when compiling the activator; if omitted, all private key handling will be excluded from the compilation.